Neighborhood disorders: Smell disturbances (odors)

 Verified 10 December 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-Smell disturbance may be considered an abnormal neighborhood disorder if it is caused by an individual (barbeque, garbage, etc.) or by a company (restaurant, factory, etc.).
+Smell disturbance may be considered an abnormal neighborhood disorder if it is caused by an individual (barbeque, garbage,...).
+They can also be of professional origin and come, for example, from a restaurant, a factory, an agricultural land (manure, etc.).

 We're talking about abnormal neighbourhood disorder when the nuisance exceeds the normal disadvantages of the neighborhood.